AutoAFK/Notes/Foundations/CSS/CSS Flexbox.md

 `align-items` - align items across the y axes.

 `gap` - the same as adding margin just in between flex items.

+`flex-wrap` - wrap the content instead of making it overflow. (make the content move to the next line)